mcserversoft-community/website/README.md

 # Website

-This repo holds the files for community.mcserversoft.com website.
+This repo holds the files for the community.mcserversoft.com website.

 ## Projects
 Projects are dynamically loaded through the `/src/lib/data/projects.json` file.

 ## Contribute

-This website is made with SvelteKit, to run this website locally you need to install dependencies with `npm install` first.
+This website is made with SvelteKit, to run this website locally you need to install the dependencies with `npm install` first.

 After that you can start the development server:
 ```bash